After6Services/mt-plugin-superassets-for-soundcloud/README.md

-# SoundCloud Assets
+# SuperAssets for SoundCloud

-SoundCloud Assets is a Movable Type plugin that allows users to import and use SoundCloud tracks as native assets in the Movable Type Asset Manager.
+SuperAssets for SoundCloud is a Movable Type plugin that allows users to import and use SoundCloud tracks as sound assets in the Movable Type Asset Manager.
 It is part of the SuperAssets series of plugins from After6 Services LLC.

 # Installation